hubtel/general-services-sdk-php/README.md

 # HUBTEL GENERAL SERVICES SDK PHP

 ## Introduction
-This is a simple Framework for building Ussd applications in PHP against the [Hubtel Programmable Services](https://developers.hubtel.com/reference#sample-general-services-interaction).
+This is a Framework for building Ussd applications in PHP against the [Hubtel Programmable Services](https://developers.hubtel.com/reference#sample-general-services-interaction).

 This project is ported from the [original C# version](https://github.com/hubtel/ussd-framework) and [USSD Framework in PHP](https://github.com/McAngelo/php-ussd-framework).

 ## Purpose
 There are ways to integrate with the [Hubtel Programmable Services](https://developers.hubtel.com/reference#sample-general-services-interaction) across programming languages.
 This project is particularly to integrate with PHP.

-Take your time to understand how Hubtel Programmable Services works. https://developers.hubtel.com/reference#general-services

-## Main specs
+## Specifications

+- Application configuration settings
-- Designed with PHP's object oriented architecture
+- PHP object oriented architecture
-- Simple application configuration settings
 - Session storage Redis store or any RDMS
-- Simple standards for development
+- Standards for development
-- Use of [HTTPFul](http://phphttpclient.com/) for making API request

 ## Installation